elyzx/party-parrot-conga/README.md

 ## Description

 Party Parrot Conga is a fun new twist on the classic Snake game.
 We've removed the Snakes and replaced them with lovely Parrots that are there to party with you.

-The rules are simple, don't crash into the Conga or leave the Party.
+Using your left and right arrow keys, collide into as many Lonely Parrots as possible to add them to your Conga.
+The rules are simple: collect ten Lonely Parrots without crashing into the Conga or leaving the Party!

 ## MVP
 - The game starts with a Parrot Conga (consisting of two parrots) moving forwards into the middle of the perimeter.
 This is so the Parrot Conga does not immediately collide with the perimeter.